cap-js-community/sap-afc-sdk/README.md

   - Call `await next()` to perform default implementation (set status to `running`)
   - Job update can be performed via `this.processJobUpdate()` providing the new status and Job results
     - e.g. `await this.processJobUpdate(req, JobStatus.completed, [{...}])`
-  - Throwing exceptions will automatically trigger the retry process in event queue
+  - Throwing exceptions will automatically trigger the retry process in Event Queue
   - Disable mocked Job processing via `cds.requires.sap-afc-sdk.mockProcessing: false` (default).
 - `on(updateJob)`:
   - A job status update is requested and the Job results are stored